 Did you know about #GivingTuesday?
 Me neither.
 But it’s a Thing, the brainchild of someone who was nauseated by the consumerist mayhem of Black Friday and Cyber Monday, an attempt to reclaim the spirit of Thanksgiving from the clutches of corporate greed.
 It even has its own website.

 Facebook founder Mark Zuckerberg gave away 99% of his FaceBook shares yesterday.
-I myself got an e-mail from of the university.
+I myself got an e-mail from my alma mater.
 There wasn’t an explicit ask in the mail, nothing really on offer, just a big DONATE button at the bottom of the page.
 And as we head into the “holiday season,” the asks will keep rolling in right and left.
 Continue reading

 The other day a friend asked me if I was still volunteering at the hospice.
 I told her I was.